jackyhuynh/SecurityTesting/README.md

 - Test Closure: Once testing is completed, matrix, reports, results are documented (Retrieved from 4)

-### Software Requirements:
+### d.
+Software Requirements:

 <img src="images/software-requirements.JPG">

-# Software Faults

-## Unintended Error:
+## 3. Software Fault and Unintended Error:
-### Software error: made by programmer
+### a.
+Software error: made by programmer
 - Syntax (grammatical) error:
 - Logic error (multiply instead of adding two operands)

-### Software Fault:
+### b.
+Software Fault:
 - All software errors may not cause software faults
 - That part of the software may not be executed

-### Software Failures:
+### c.
+Software Failures:
 - A software fault becomes a software failure when/if it is activated.
-- Faults may be found in the software due to the way the software is executed or
+- Faults may be found in the software due to the way the software is executed.
 - Other constraints on the software’s execution, such as execution options.

-## Intended Action:
+## 4. Intended Action:
 - Hackers take advantage of weak security to gain their benefits.
 - Hackers create opportunities so that they can hack in the application (man-in-the-middle attack)

-## Hacker Motivation:
+## 5. Hacker Motivation:
 - Achieving Financial Gains
   - steal credit cards information
   - misusing data (apply for loans, cars, credit cards)